WMRGL/nginx-server-blocks/README.md

 # NB: <django_project_name> differs from <application_name>; it is set when running 'django-admin startproject'
 DJANGO_SETTINGS_MODULE=<django_project_name>.settings  # by default; this is project-dependent DJANGO_WSGI_MODULE=<django_project_name>.wsgi
+# TIMEOUT=300 # add if you have steps which are likely to take longer than 30 seconds.

 echo "Starting $NAME as `whoami`."